Physical Data Modeling

 to contain the tables.
 To keep the design relatively simple, create a

-hotel keyspace to contain tables for hotel and availability
+hotel keyspace to contain tables for hotel and availability data, and

-reservation keyspace to contain tables for reservation
+reservation keyspace to contain tables for reservation and guest

-more keyspaces in order to separate concerns.
+keyspaces in order to separate concerns.

 hotels table, use Cassandra’s